Dev / Prod switcher

 Understanding Dev and Prod Environments

 In Budibase, you can switch between two different data environments: Dev (development) and Prod (production).
 This is a core experience that allows you to safely build and test data changes.
+The Budibase database has these established by default, though external datasources can be configured to use the Dev/Prod Switcher using Environment Variables.

 What's the Difference?